Information Security, GDPR and Brexit … Joining the Dots

-The international standard ISO27001 is widely adopted as an approach for managing such organisational risk, and suggests (in ISO27002) a framework of 114 controls which should be assessed and implemented as necessary to manage a wide range of vulnerabilities and control threats.
-These controls, used correctly, will ensure that the confidentiality, integrity and availability of information is maintained to an acceptable level.
-These 114 controls fall broadly into three categories: people (managing and controlling the activities of personnel, ensuring that they do not contribute to risks), processes (ensuring that an organisation’s activities are designed, managed and operated in a security-conscious manner), and technology (the infrastructure, software and checks we need to prevent cyber security incidents taking place).
+The international standard ISO27001 is widely adopted as an approach for managing such organisational risk and suggests (in ISO27002) a framework of 114 controls which should be assessed and implemented as necessary to manage a wide range of vulnerabilities and control threats.
+These controls, used correctly, will ensure that the confidentiality, integrity and availability of information are maintained to an acceptable level.
+These 114 controls fall broadly into three categories: people (managing and controlling the activities of personnel, ensuring that they do not contribute to risks), processes (ensuring that an organisation’s activities are designed, managed and operated in a security-conscious manner), and technology (the infrastructure, software and checks we need to prevent cybersecurity incidents taking place).

 Nestled near the end of the 114 controls is a group identified as “A18 – Compliance” which identify controls requiring the identification of appropriate legislation and regulation, the protection of intellectual property and the protection of personal data.
 To date, one of the key activities which was required to support this area is compliance with the UK Data Protection Act 1998 (DPA).
 We should already be aware of the requirements of the DPA to register with the Information Commissioner’s Office, and be confident that the Eight Principles of the DPA have been properly incorporated into our organisation’s activities to ensure personal data is being properly protected.

 In summary, the eight DPA Principles require that personal data shall: